jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-5/part-04.md

 It should have no green or dark (color) in it.
 It should be sewn with threads of white Or red wool of purest red coloring.
-The ascendant should be Leo, as has already been explained, And there should be no bright moonlight, 27
+The ascendant should be Leo, as has already been explained, And there should be no bright moonlight, <!-- 27 -->
 And the [fall ?] moon should be connected with the lucky position of Mercury.

 A Saturday should be the hour of the operation.
+{{< /box >}}

-My opinion is that this poem is one of the things with which swindlers fool (other people).
+I think that this poem is one of the things with which swindlers fool other people.

 These swindlers create remarkable situations and employ astounding techniques.

-They go so far in their devious lies as to take up residence in famous mansions and houses known as (hiding places of treasures).
+They go so far in their devious lies as to take up residence in famous mansions and houses known as hiding places of treasures.

 They undertake excavations there and make underground cells 28 and put signs there which they (then) incorporate in their forged lists.
 Then, they go to some weak-minded person with these lists.

 They urge him to rent the mansion and live there.

 They suggest to him that the mansion contains a buried treasure of indescribable magnitude.
 They ask for money to buy drugs and incense, in order to break the talismans.

 They condition him by producing the signs they themselves had placed there and that were of their own manufacture.

 He gets excited by the things he sees.
 He is deceived and taken in by them without knowing it.

 During these (operations), the (swindlers) use among themselves a (special) linguistic terminology with the help of which they inveigle (their victims), and keep them in ignorance of what they say concerning the digging, incense, slaughtering of animals, and the other such things that they do.

 The things that have been said about (treasure hunting) have no scientific basis, nor are they based upon (factual) information.
 It should be realized that although treasures are (sometimes) found, this happens rarely and by chance, not by systematic 'search.